lucasnbsb/AngularPatterns/README.md

 ## How to use this repo:

-The project wiki documents the patterns and the problems they address, linking to the code with examples.
 Running the project with `npm run start` will show a menu with the implemented examples for the patterns.
+Each pattern has the it's own folder in the app directive

 ## New Angular project configuration: